 This information was correct at the time of publication.

 The organisation of events like the Olympics, music festivals, and business conferences is varied and fast-moving work.
 The content of our course and its wide opportunities for practical experience will give you an advantage when it comes to applying for stimulating jobs, and many of our graduates progress to job roles such as events manager, heritage tourism manager, festival coordinator, exhibitions organiser, and corporate events manager.

 You'll have a broad set of transferable skills that will equip you for a much wider range of graduate-level employment.
 Your course could also be a stepping stone to further study and research.

 The course involves visits to a range of tourism and hospitality venues and initiatives.

-We will support you at every stage of the placement process, from finding suitable placements, to checking that everything is going well, and to making a final assessment of your performance during the placement.
-Recent placement employers include: IBM, Procter & Gamble, BT, Nissan, Marriott Hotels, PricewaterhouseCoopers and Adidas.
+We'll support you at every stage of the placement process, from finding suitable placements, to checking that everything is going well, and to making a final assessment of your performance during the placement.
+Recent placement employers include IBM, Procter & Gamble, BT, Nissan, Marriott Hotels, PricewaterhouseCoopers, and Adidas.